nadezhdaTsvetkova23/smartPtr-game-project/README.md

 # smartPtr-game-project
-University project on smart pointers for a simple gaming platform.
+University project on smart pointers - a simple gaming platform.